 noun, plural Fa·la·shas, (especially collectively) Fa·la·sha.

-Examples from the Web for falasha
+Example sentences from the Web for Falasha

 Then he asked his prisoner if he would again become a Falasha, or if he chose to risk being robbed or beheaded.